Skip to main content

 Stopping gabapentin

-It's important not to stop taking gabapentin suddenly, even if you feel fine.
+It's important you do not suddenly stop taking gabapentin, even if you feel fine.
 Stopping gabapentin suddenly can cause serious problems.

 If you have epilepsy, stopping gabapentin suddenly can cause seizures that will not stop.